 Acacia trees are one of the most famous trees in Africa, accompanied by baobab trees.
 You will often see them in typical African sunset photographs, silhouetted by the sun.
 Over 1,300 acacia species exist worldwide.
 Primarily in Australia and Africa, however, you also find them in the Americas, Asia, and Europe.
 You can find a lone acacia tree or groups in the open savannah and grassland environments.

-A lone acacia tree is also an essential part of the eco-system, providing a constant food source for multiple species.
+A lone acacia tree is also an essential part of the ecosystem, providing a constant food source for multiple species.
 Beneficial for the tall hoofed animals to birds and even little insects.
 These incredible trees have adapted to protect themselves against predators from eating their leaves.
 They contain thorns that prevent most animals from feeding.
 Secondly, they also house little stinging ants in their hollow spines, which further prevents animals.

-Furthermore, the tree creates poisonous chemicals when it detects an “assault.”
-These chemicals can be fatal to animals.
-Also, the trees “warn” nearby acacias to start making their poison.
+Nearly in the middle of the Etosha salt pan, you can drive out.
+Many tourists use this chance to walk on the pan itself.
+Like these 3 women jumping up in the air.
 Please enjoy other iconic African landscapes in our landscape photographs portfolio, as well as scenes from beautiful places around the world.

 Megan –